CorbeauBlanc/NanoPlayer/README.md

 # NanoPlayer

- Nanoscopic music player, works in background and no interfaces, only command lines
+ Nanoscopic music player.

+ Interactions only with command lines, it works in background so you just have to call it once to play the music and call it again with different parameters to do other actions.

+ So far nothing is implemented yet.